watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-it's a good idea to rename it to something more generic like `print_items`, and changing the variable names in the functino to suit the change we made
+it's a good idea to rename it to something more generic like `print_items`, and changing the variable names in the function to suit the change we made

 here is our code now: